Resonant neutrino self-interactions and the $H_0$ tension: Conclusions and perspectives

 We argue that future projects can improve our current analysis in several ways.
 First, we ignored the neutrino mass in the computation of the interaction rate, a more precise computation should include it.
 This will add uncertainty to the analysis, especially for the cases where the mediator mass is below the atmospheric neutrino mass scale $\sim 0.05$ eV.
-Secondly, we ignored the resonant production of scalars and the neutrino decay (inverse decays) into lighter neutrinos and scalars.
-These processes would be important because they may change the neutrino background and perturbation evolution.
+Second, we ignored the resonant production of scalars and the neutrino decay (inverse decays) into lighter neutrinos and scalars.
+These processes would be important because they may change the neutrino background, perturbation evolution, and even compromise the validity of the relaxation time approximation \cite{Oldengott_2015,Oldengott_2017}.
 Future studies in RNSIs should pursue a joint analysis that includes both inelastic and elastic processes.
-From the data analysis point of view, it would be interesting to test the model with new data sets.
+From the data analysis point of view, it would be interesting to test the model with new datasets.
 For this matter, future cosmological surveys will help to untangle the parameter constraints (see for instance \cite{blum2022snowmass2021,rhodes:hal-02915474}).
 Additionally, we should track the model comparison using Bayesian methods to discriminate against other cosmological models.

 The physics of neutrino nonstandard interactions may change our understanding of the Universe.
 Exploring all the available parameter space could open new windows to solve current cosmological problems such as the $H_0$ tension.
 The previously unexplored region studied in this work now brings interesting links to physics beyond the standard model of particle physics.
-In particular, the preference in certain masses for a non-zero interaction is intriguing and should be studied further.
+In particular, the preference in certain masses for a nonzero interaction is intriguing and should be studied further.